10 Tips For Looking Fabulous After 40 in Tall Boots

 There’s nothing like a pair of tall boots to make you look modern, sexy, and chic.
 Whether they’re knee-high stiletto boots or low-heel riding boots, a pair of gorgeous boots will rock your wardrobe.

-1. Knee High Boots are the Most Flattering
+1. High Boots are the Most Flattering

 Tall boots come in various heights, from mid-calf to over-the-knee, but the most flattering boot is one that ends below the bottom of the kneecap.
 The reason?